 London Song Festival

-In 2014 The London Song Festival has the title Accommodations with Power?
-Our concerts this year display a thought-provoking and exciting range of music in programmes that illuminate important and recurring facets of twentieth century and earlier history.
+In 2014 The London Song Festival's concerts display a thought-provoking and exciting range of music in programmes that illuminate important and recurring facets of twentieth century and earlier history.

 The Festival will explore how composers, particularly in the turbulent times of the twentieth century, reacted to oppressive regimes.
 Two featured composers will be Richard Strauss (born 150 years ago) and Dmitri Shostakovich; how did they deal with the Nazi and Soviet regimes that they were faced with?
 Both these composers stayed in their countries of birth; but we will also explore the works of composers who fled their countries of origin.
 The list of composers who escaped from Germany and Russia in the first half of the twentieth century is huge and encompasses many of the great names of twentieth century music, ranging from Rachmaninov to Kurt Weill; how does exile affect a composer's work?
 We explore the lure of foreign cultures and the whole question of national identity in music; what inspires a composer to write in the style of a different country and culture?